 Public Protection Officer

-Applications are invited for the above post within the Public Protection Unit at Landmark House.
+Applications are invited for the above post within the Public Protection Unit, based at Lowestoft Police Station.

 The successful applicant will be part of the Public Protection Unit, whose responsibilities include management of Registered Sex Offenders, Violent Offenders and Potentially Dangerous Persons in the community.

 The successful applicant will also visit and carry out risk assessments on registered sex offenders, as well as assisting in managing sex offenders in the community on a multi-agency basis.
 This work is undertaken in conjunction with other agencies including the National Probation Service (NPS), Children and Young People Services (CYPS) and the Prison Service.
 Multi-agency management is undertaken within the framework of the Multi-Agency Public Protection Arrangement (MAPPA).

 The role also requires some investigation and on occasion enforcement should offences be identified.

 It is essential that applicants meet the following criteria:

 - Effective communication skills and the ability to adjust style to the audience as required